 All full-time non-managerial staff will accrue annual leave at the rate of 12 days (96 hours) per year with one additional day added at the end of each year of employment to a maximum of 15 days (120 hours) per year.

-The ED will accrue 15 days (120 & hours) of annual leave per year with one additional day added at the end of each year of employment to a maximum of 20 days (160 hours) per year.
+The ED will accrue 15 days (120 hours) of annual leave per year with one additional day added at the end of each year of employment to a maximum of 20 days (160 hours) per year.

 Part-time employees working at least 20 hours per week or more will accrue vacation on a prorated basis.
 Interns accrue 5 days (40 hours) of leave during their six-month employment period.